Intern and Volunteer Program

 Hours will be arranged between intern and staff supervisor, and will be primarily in our office with some days in Oakland or Berkeley.
 Catalyst Project is based in the Mission District of San Francisco, close to 16th street BART and many bus lines.

 Accessibility Considerations: Our office is located up a flight of stairs, with the bathroom and kitchen up a second flight of stairs.
 There is no elevator.
-We can accommodate a reduced-scent space.
+We are a reduced-scent space.
 Our interns tend to spend a lot of time working on computers.
 The office has natural light, which we use most of the time.
 We are committed to making internship and volunteering opportunities as accessible as possible and are happy to figure that out in collaboration with you.

 Adrian Wilson began our 3-month internship and decided to stay for 6 months.
 Adrian shares this reflection on his experience: